Developing Future-Proof Leaders: An Opportunity for Higher Education

 • Digital Literacy Training: Offering training programs that cover essential digital skills, from basic IT literacy to advanced data analytics.

-• Hands-On Experience: Creating a sandbox environment - for example, a separate area to practice with generative AI tools with university data - encourages experimentation to build comfort with the technology without concern for “breaking” a critical system or exposing proprietary data into public domain.
+• Creating a sandbox environment: For example, a separate area to practice with generative AI tools with university data.
+It encourages experimentation to build comfort with the technology without concern for “breaking” a critical system or exposing proprietary data into public domain.

 • Collaborative Projects: Facilitating cross-departmental projects that explore data-driven questions - such as trends in student enrollment, course evaluations, or use of campus facilities - can bring different perspectives and ways of advancing institutional priorities.